• Skip to primary navigation

 Here is a construction process for the transformer:

-Wind the entire primary winding making sure to interlace the layers of the primary winding.
+Wind the entire primary winding by being sure by connecting the layers of the primary winding.

-Use copper tape for shielding between the primary and secondary connecting it to the cold end of the primary ensure no short circuits are created.
+Use copper tape for shielding between the primary and secondary by connecting it to the cold end of the primary and ensure no short circuits are created.

 Apply strong insulation such as 12 layers of duct tape.